AkshatChauhan18/MrPlayer/index.md

 mpc -gl "song name" -si "singer name"
 ```

-For knowing the source code MrPlayer-CLI type this command -
+For knowing the source code of MrPlayer-CLI type this command -

 ```powershell
 mpc -sc